Sidon/pycrypt-txt/README.rst

 Description
 ***********

-crypt and decrypt a txt file.
+Minify a json file, crypt and decrypt a txt file.
 The primary goal for developing this project was obfuscation Django settings (json file).

 :Authors: